artsus4/hakchi2-wiki/Modifications-and-modules-guide-(not-completed-yet).md

 ![Packing hmod](http://clusterrr.com/dump/hakchi2_hmod_packed.png)

 So we have "**awesome_skin.hmod**" file now which can be easily shared with other users.
 All they need to do is just drag-and-drop this file on hakchi2's window.
 And it's still compatible with original madmonkey's hakchi.
+But actually I'm not sure that it's totally legal to share skin files when they are based on original NES Mini's files.

 You can use the same way to edit any other NES Mini's files: music, sounds, text, etc.